 The 2014 northern autumnal equinox (southern spring equinox) takes place on Tuesday, September 23 at 2:29 UTC.
 If you could be standing on the sun at that moment, at the instant of the 2014 autumnal equinox, you’d see the part of Earth shown on the image at the top of this post facing your direction.

 Although the equinox happens at the same instant for everyone worldwide, the clock time for the equinox varies by time zone.
-In the U.S., the equinox will come on September 22, at 10:29 p.m.
+In the U.S., the equinox come on Monday, September 22.
+The time will be 10:29 p.m.
 EDT, 9:29 p.m.
 CDT, 8:29 p.m.
 MDT or 7:29 p.m.
 PDT.